 Income Tax – Income tax is a tax on income including: earnings from employment, earnings from being self-employed, pensions income, interest on savings, income from shares (dividends), rental income, income from a trust.

 Capital Gains Tax – Capital gains tax is the tax you pay on the profit or gains earned from the sale of a property.
 These may include buy-to-let properties, land and inherited properties.

-Inheritance Tax – Inheritance tax is tax on assets upon the death of an individual.
+Inheritance Tax – Inheritance tax is a tax on assets upon the death of an individual.
 The current threshold for Inheritance Tax is £325,000.
-Amount over this threshold may be subjected to Inheritance Tax however; there are ways around this.
+The amount over this threshold may be subjected to Inheritance Tax however; there are ways around this.
 In April 2017, the new Residential Nil Rate Band was introduced.
 This can be applied to those passing on their main residence to direct descendants.
 The current allowance is £125,000 per person or £250,000 for married couples and civil partners.
 The allowance will increase by £25,000 each tax year until 2020.

 Corporation Tax – Corporation Tax is the tax you pay on the profits earned from the running of your business.

 Resident and Domicile Tax – There is no simple or straight forward explanation on resident and domicile tax.
 Generally speaking, folk who are resident and domiciled in the UK will pay tax in the UK on their worldwide income and gains.
 Folk who are not resident in the UK are only subject to UK tax on certain UK income and gains.
 Folk who are resident in the UK but domiciled elsewhere are subject to UK tax on their UK income and UK gains.